Diaphragmatic hernia

 Symptoms: Hiatal hernia often without signs

 A hiatal hernia often does not cause any discomfort.
-Many people do not know that you have a hiatal hernia.
+Many people do not know that they have a hiatal hernia.

 Axial hernia: typical symptoms are often absent